-The biggest difference, though, is that being Jewish here means you have to work for it.
+The biggest difference is that being Jewish here means you have to work for it.
 You can’t take anything for granted.
-There is not a critical mass of Jews around here.
+There is not a critical mass of Jews here.
 We are a small bunch and we do our best at being a community.
 Resources are few.
-And aside from a well-funded missionary presence (you need to ask me which denomination?), we struggle.
+And aside from a well-funded missionary presence (you need to ask me which?), we struggle.

 Email: BibleBeltBalabusta (a t) gmail.com

 If you need to know more about me, I admit I am agonizingly private.
-I’m a writer, a Jewish educator (Conservative); Master’s in Jewish Studies (Vanderbilt); former Program Director for Families with Young Children; keeper of an untidy, kosher kitchen; mom of two; and the monthly Lifestyles columnist for BookPage, America’s Book Review.
+I’m a writer; a naturalist; a Jewish educator (Conservative); Master’s in Jewish Studies (Vanderbilt); former Program Director for Families with Young Children; keeper of an untidy, kosher kitchen; and a mom of two.
 Nashville is home.

 I love DIY, but I especially love the “why” behind it: I explore the customs and traditions behind holiday projects.
 If I’m learning, I’m happy.

 My spirituality comes from the natural world and my family.
 I do not consider myself Religious, per se.
 I am in this club for the tradition, ritual, history, and community.
 Was I born into this club?
 No. I write about that, too.

 Shalom Life interview: Learn to Make Your Own Lego Menorahs, Edible Dreidels and Other DIY with Bible Belt Balabusta

 Wired: A Few DIY Hanukkah Projects to Keep Your Lamp Lit